'His Fight Is in Russia.' Why Navalny Flew Home Straight Into Putin's Clutches

 Navalny, the head of Russia’s Anti-Corruption Foundation, has increasingly become a thorn in Putin’s side in recent years through his street protests, political campaigns, and exposés of government corruption which have helped unseat the president’s allies in local elections.
 He has been jailed more than ten times, spent hundreds of days in police custody since 2011, and was left in a coma after being poisoned by a powerful nerve agent last year.

 The anti-corruption activist knew what awaited him on his return.
-At the end of December, his name was added to the Federal Wanted List over his alleges probation violations.
+At the end of December, his name was added to the Federal Wanted List over his alleged probation violations.
 On top of that, Russia’s investigative committee opened a new criminal case on Dec.
-29, accusing him of the supposed misallocation of crowd-sourced funds at his anti-corruption foundation.
+29, accusing him of the supposed misallocation of crowd-sourced funds at his Anti-Corruption foundation.
 If found guilty, he could be imprisoned for up to ten years.
 The question some are asking is why he would risk his freedom, and his life, to return?

 Exile from Russia was not an option for Navalny